 Damien joined the Department of Political Economy in 2015.
 Prior to this, he studied and worked at the Université de Montréal (Canada) and UCLouvain (Belgium).
 He also held visiting positions in the Paris School of Economics (France) and the European University Institute (Italy).

 Damien's research lies at the intersection of political behaviour and comparative politics with a focus on elections and electoral/democratic rules.
-He uses a variety of quantitative methods, but is particularly interested in experiments.
-He uses insights from rational choice and behavioral theories to study how the rules shape the behavior of voters and parties, and how they shape the rules in return.
+He uses a variety of quantitative methods, particularly experiments, to study how the rules shape the behavior of voters and parties, and how they shape the rules in return.

 More details about Damien’s research, including his publications, can be found on his website.